kiki-le-singe/react-redux-boilerplate/README.md

 ## Styles

 You can use `.css` file extensions using the latest CSS syntax with `PostCSS-cssnext`.
-See the `~/src/styles` directory.
+See the `~/src/styles` directory. `mdcss` is used to generate a style guide of the application, you can see both the [repository](https://github.com/jonathantneal/mdcss) and the [official documentation](http://jonathantneal.github.io/mdcss-theme-github/demo/).

 ## Features